chiel/slides.js/README.md

 methods that can be called:

 - `constructor` - the transition objects are always called with `new`
+  - `params` - parameters object, contains the following keys:
     - `element` - the slide element, this is regular DOM element
+    - `parent` - the wrapper element, this is a regular DOM element
+    - `shown` - amount of slides being displayed simultaneously
     - `options` - the options for the transition, passed directly from the Slides options object
 - `hide` - hide the slide
   - `instant` - whether or not the transition should be instant, this is useful for initial pageload when the slides get loaded for the very first time.
     Usually you don't want to show a transition right on pageload.
   - `direction` - this is either `+` or `-` and can help you determine which direction your transition needs to go
-- `show` - show the slide, this function receives the same arguments as `hide`
+- `show` - show the slide
+  - `instant` - whether or not the transition should be instant, this is useful for initial pageload when the slides get loaded for the very first time.
+    Usually you don't want to show a transition right on pageload.
+  - `direction` - this is either `+` or `-` and can help you determine which direction your transition needs to go
+  - `position` - this indicates which position the slide should take, in the case of displaying multiple slides at once